 The brush head on this model snap on and off quickly, with this model offering 3 different modes to choose from: clean, whiten and massage.
 The Waterpik also features the 2 minute timer with quad pacing to help with even brushing for the dentist recommended amount.
 One aspect of this brush that we were not the biggest fan of was the difficulty in cleaning it.
 We sprayed each toothbrush with a solution of toothpaste dissolved in water — endearingly dubbed "toothpaste gruel" by us — and then attempted to clean it off.
 We found that this model of brush had lots of gaps and crevices that proved difficult to clean.

 To round its middle of the road performance, the waterpik scored a 6 out of 10 on our battery life rating metric.
 The toothbrush lasted for 100 minutes of continuous use before completely depleting the battery.
 It also has a low battery indicator to let you know when it is time to charge.

-	The Waterpik Complete Care 5.0 has an MSRP of $100, which is on the higher side of toothbrushes that we reviewed.
+The Waterpik Complete Care 5.0 is one of the most expensive toothbrushes that we reviewed.
 Nevertheless, this model can be a great value due to the integrated water flosser, if you are a person that regularly uses, or is looking to start using one of these devices.